According to a recent study on global temperature conditions, April 2020 was the warmest April since 1850.

-The study was performed by Berkeley Earth, a US-based nonprofit, which reported that the increase of global mean temperature in April 2020 was 1.13 ± 0.06 °C (2.03 ± 0.11 °F) above the 1951-1980 average.
+The study was performed by Berkeley Earth, a US-based nonprofit, which reported that the increase in global mean temperature in April 2020 was 1.13 ± 0.06 °C (2.03 ± 0.11 °F) above the 1951-1980 average.
 This is equivalent to being 1.52 ± 0.07 °C (2.74 ± 0.13 °F) above the preindustrial levels (1850-1900 average).

-Difference in temperature between land and ocean areas
+The difference in temperature between land and ocean areas

 The study further reported that April 2020 was the 2nd warmest April over global land regions (the warmest April on land occurred in 2016), with an increase of 1.74 ± 0.09 °C (3.13 ± 0.16 °F) above the 1951-1980 average.
-However, April 2020 was the warmest April in oceans, slightly warmer than the ocean average in 2016, 2017 and 2019, with a mean increase of 0.64 ± 0.07 °C (1.15 ± 0.20 °F) above the 1951-1980 average.
+However, April 2020 was the warmest April in oceans, slightly warmer than the ocean average in 2016, 2017, and 2019, with a mean increase of 0.64 ± 0.07 °C (1.15 ± 0.20 °F) above the 1951-1980 average.

-Global temperature in January to April 2020
+Global temperature from January to April 2020

 Geographic or spatial variation